jimmysmits/CloudNotes/Terraform.md

 A data block request that Terraform read from a given data source and export the result under the give local name.

-Note: Data source attributes are interpolated with the general syntax *data.TYPE.NAME.ATTRIBUTE*.
+🗒️: Data source attributes are interpolated with the general syntax *data.TYPE.NAME.ATTRIBUTE*.
 The interpolation for a resource is the same but without the *data.* prefix (TYPE.NAME.ATTRIBUTE).

 Link: <https://www.terraform.io/docs/providers/aws/d/instance.html>